 This list answers the questions, "Which celebrities have died from kidney cancer?" and "Which famous people died due to kidney cancer?"These notable kidney cancer deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has kidney cancer as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.
 (33 items)

-Charles Laughton was an English stage and film actor and director.
+Charles Laughton (1 July 1899 – 15 December 1962) was an English stage and film actor.
 Laughton was trained in London at the Royal Academy of Dramatic Art and first appeared professionally on the stage in 1926.
-In 1927, he was cast in a play with his future wife Elsa Lanchester, with whom he lived and worked until his death; they had no children.
-He played a wide range of classical and modern parts, making a big impact in Shakespeare at the Old Vic.
-His film career took him to Hollywood, but he also collaborated with Alexander Korda on some of the most notable British films of the era, including The Private Life of Henry VIII.
-Among Laughton's biggest film-hits were The Barretts of Wimpole Street, Mutiny on the ...more on Wikipedia
+In 1927, he was cast in a play with his future wife Elsa Lanchester, with whom he lived and worked until his death.
+He played a wide range of classical and modern parts, making an impact in Shakespeare at the Old Vic.
+His film career took him to Broadway and then Hollywood, but he also collaborated with Alexander Korda on notable British films of the era, including The Private Life of Henry VIII, for which he won the Academy Award for Best Actor for his portrayal of the title ...more on Wikipedia

-Raymond William Stacey Burr was a Canadian-American actor, primarily known for his title roles in the television dramas Perry Mason and Ironside.
-He also had prominent involvement in multiple charitable endeavors, such as working on behalf of the United Service Organizations.
-His early acting career included roles on Broadway, radio, television and in film, usually as the villain.
-He won two Emmy Awards in 1959 and 1961 for the role of Perry Mason, which he played for nine seasons between 1957 and 1966.
-His second hit series, Ironside, earned him six Emmy nominations, and two Golden Globe nominations.
-He is also widely known for his role as Steve Martin in both Godzilla, King of the ...more on Wikipedia
+Raymond William Stacy Burr (May 21, 1917 – September 12, 1993) was a Canadian American actor, primarily known for his title roles in the television dramas Perry Mason and Ironside.
+He was prominently involved in multiple charitable endeavors, such as working on behalf of the United Service Organizations, the USO.
+Burr's early acting career included roles on Broadway, radio, television and in film, usually as the villain.
+His portrayal of the suspected murderer in the Alfred Hitchcock thriller Rear Window (1954) is regarded as his best-known film role; although he is also remembered for his role in the American version of the 1954 Godzilla, which he would later reprise in the American version ...more on Wikipedia

 Age: Dec. at 76 (1917-1993)